oskkos/game-of-life-elm/README.md

-# Game of Lif in Elm
+# Game of Life in Elm

 See [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) for more info of the game.